StiphyJay/MVCTrack/notes/dataset.md

 ## Dataset Preparation
 At present, we only support the implementation in nuScenes dataset.
-Due to the limited samples in KITTI, we haven't provide the implementation for KITTI.
+Due to the limited samples in KITTI, we haven't provided the implementation for KITTI.
 Will support KTII and Waymo in the future!

 ### NuScenes
  - Download the dataset from the download page.